-Initial postdoc appointments are at least one year in length, unless a postdoc’s external funding indicates otherwise.
-A postdoc reappointment is for two years, after the first yearlong appointment, unless external funding stipulates a different requirement.
-Please note that a reappointment is dependent upon the department/faculty PI’s ability to fund the appointment and eligibility for a postdoc appointment.
+Initial postdoc appointments are at least two years in length, unless a postdoc’s external funding indicates otherwise.
+A postdoc reappointment may be for one year after the first 2-yearlong appointment unless external funding stipulates a different requirement.
+Please note that reappointment is dependent upon the department/faculty PI’s ability to fund the appointment and eligibility for a postdoc appointment.
 Eligibility criteria are included in the postdoc union contract.

 - Annual Open Enrollment - Health Benefits

 Each fall, prepare to review your health benefits and make sure the coverage you have is the best fit for your and your family’s needs.
 Information sessions that provide an overview of offerings as well as insurance plan updates are held every November and are posted on the VSPA Events page.

 The VSPA has established nine postdoc career competencies to offer guidance to individual postdoctoral scholars who must seek out relevant training experiences, in collaboration with mentors, institutions, and other advisors who provide this training.
 These competencies are meant to serve primarily as: (1) a basis for self-evaluation by postdoctoral scholars, and (2) a basis for developing training opportunities that can be evaluated by mentors, institutions, and other advisors.

 - Compliance Training (Sexual Harassment, Ethics, Cybersecurity)

 All postdocs must complete the systemwide mandatory training in the UC Learning Center within 90 days of onboarding and annually.